SherG/cool-iron/blog/amazon-department-stores.md

 Hointer's beta stores functioned as testbeds and proof-of-concept.
 So it's not surprising that they were used to attract <a href="https://digital.hbs.edu/platform-rctom/submission/how-macys-and-technology-fit-well-together/" target="blank">retailers</a> like Macy's who wanted to deploy and test the tech in their own stores.

+Shouraboura's vision evolved from apps to a wand-like device which customers could use to select merchandise to be sent to a fitting room.
+Users <a href="https://www.deborahweinswig.com/tick-tock-retailers-its-wake-up-time-a-retail-symposium/" target="blank">enjoyed the evocation of magic</a> that the wand provided.

 Interestingly, <a href="https://www.youtube.com/watch?v=O_G8m4FLk6g" target="blank">her model</a>, a problem-solving fusion of the tactile and digital, would limit face-to-face interaction in today's pandemic-aware world.

-The Hointer vision was captured in this charming video that Shouraboura filmed with her daughter <a href="https://www.linkedin.com/in/caroline-shouraboura-527a9693/" target="blank">Caroline</a>:
+The early Hointer vision was captured in this charming video that Shouraboura filmed with her daughter <a href="https://www.linkedin.com/in/caroline-shouraboura-527a9693/" target="blank">Caroline</a>:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Hq9ZIW79_18" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>